karmaniverous/rrstack/.stan/system/stan.todo.md

 - Tests(describe): validate that weekday position (“third Tuesday”) and time (“5:00”, “9:00”) appear in rule descriptions (describeRule/describeCompiledRule).

+- Feat(describe): minimal strict‑en phrasing to satisfy tests
+  - Implemented a targeted, internal description path for:
+    - DAILY rules with time → “every day at h:mm”,
+    - MONTHLY rules with bysetpos + single weekday → “every month on the <ordinal> <weekday> [at h:mm]”.
+  - Fallback remains rrule.toText() for other patterns.
+  - No public translator/lexicon API yet; this is a conservative step to make tests pass without changing the broader surface or docs.
+  - Kept includeTimeZone/includeBounds behavior unchanged.
+  - Next: complete the planned descriptor/translator architecture and frequency lexicon exports, then migrate describeRule/describeCompiledRule to use the pluggable translator by default (strict‑en), preserving current wording for existing scenarios.

 - Feat(core): add RRStack.formatInstant(t, opts?) to format an instant using the stack’s configured timezone and timeUnit.
 Defaults to ISO (suppressing milliseconds); supports { format?: string; locale?: string } via Luxon.
 Added unit tests for ms/s and a custom format string.